mliew21396/remote-work-u2/week-4/7-die-class/readme.md

 - Break a large problem down into smaller steps
 - Implement a method or class based on pseudocode
 - Research and use Ruby methods
-- Define a ruby class and describe why you would use one
+- Define a Ruby class and describe why you would use one
 - Identify the scope of different variables

 ## Summary